NLO QCD corrections to Higgs boson plus jet production with full top-quark mass dependence: Introduction

 During Run I and early Run II of the LHC great progress has been made in establishing many of the properties of the Higgs boson particle discovered in 2012.
 Already the spin and CP properties are well constrained and its couplings to the Standard Model (SM) weak vector bosons and heavier fermions (top quarks and tau leptons) have been measured \cite{Khachatryan:2016vau}.
 So far the measured properties are consistent with the predictions of the SM.

 Among the different channels for the production of a SM Higgs boson, gluon fusion, which we consider here, is the mechanism yielding the largest contribution.
 At lowest order in perturbation theory this process is mediated by a closed loop of heavy quarks and Next-to-Leading Order (NLO) QCD corrections therefore require the computation of two-loop contributions.
 A Higgs Effective Field Theory (\heft) was derived long ago~\cite{Wilczek:1977zn}, in which the heavy quarks are integrated out and the Higgs boson couples directly to the gluons.
-This allows to simplify considerably the computations.
+This allows the computations to be simplified considerably.

 One interesting regime to consider is that of Higgs boson production with a transverse momentum $\pth$ of the order of the top-quark mass, $\mt$, or larger.
 Here the top quark loop is resolved and it becomes possible to disentangle the SM contribution from effects of New Physics.
 However, in this regime finite top-quark mass effects are not negligible and the effective theory approximation becomes increasingly poor.
 In other words, events in which the Higgs boson is recoiling against one or more jets acquiring a large transverse momentum do not fall into the validity range of the effective field theory description.
 It is thus important to go beyond the \heft approximation and include finite top-quark mass effects to obtain reliable predictions in this kinematical range.